Skip to main content

 Primary Clinical Use Managing elevated estrogen during TRT.
 Treating secondary hypogonadism, stimulating fertility.

 By understanding these three pillars ∞ modulating aromatase, optimizing detoxification, and modulating receptor sensitivity ∞ you and your clinician can develop a truly comprehensive and personalized strategy.
-This approach honors the complexity of your and provides multiple levers to pull in the pursuit of hormonal balance and sustained vitality.
+This approach honors the complexity of your endocrine system and provides multiple levers to pull in the pursuit of hormonal balance and sustained vitality.

 Academic